 Remembering My Father On Father’s Day ~ Joseph S. Bueno

-Two years ago on March 19th 2010, my dad Joseph S. Bueno succumbed to Pancreatic Cancer.
-Today is Father’s Day and it is going to be a very difficult day for my family and I. The passing of our loved one is still fresh and this will be the third Father’s Day without him.
+Three months ago on March 19th my dad Joseph S. Bueno succumbed to Pancreatic Cancer.
+Tomorrow is Father’s Day and it is going to be a very difficult day for my family and I. The passing of our loved one is still fresh and this will be the first Father’s Day without him.
 I thought it would be a fitting tribute to him to post his eulogy I read at his memorial services here in Southern California and in Northern California.
 The eulogy was written by my sister Chris & I with some great input from the family.
 We felt as a family that the eulogy was a fitting tribute to the life of our loved one.

 My name is Joseph Bueno, Jr. and I am my Dad’s only son.
 He was born on January 16, 1942 to Antonio and Guadalupe Bueno in Durango, Mexico.
 He immigrated to the United States at the age of 10.
 His siblings were Rudy, Magge, Antonio Jr., Ana and Emilio.
 Our Dad had such a great love for his parents and siblings.
 They returned that love by spoiling him, especially his Mom.
 “Pepe” as she affectionately called him, was always waited on hand and foot by his “Ama.”
 His love for doing the New York Times crossword puzzles came from his Dad, who always seemed to have a crossword puzzle in his hand.
 Our Dad’s personality was definitely a combination of our Grandma Lupe’s love for a good time and our Grandpa Tony’s quiet but strong demeanor.
 He definitely had a more lax parenting style, but we all knew that if we got “the look”….. we had better stop what we were doing.